July 16: During a meeting with government officials, Korolev and Glushko pitch the idea of developing a super-heavy rocket.

 Jan.
 7-10: The Surveyor-7 lander reaches the lunar surface.

 Jan.
 22-Feb.
-11: The Saturn-1B rocket launches an unmanned Apollo-5 mission, testing the first lunar module in the Earth orbit.
+11: The Saturn-1B (SA-204) rocket launches an unpiloted Apollo-5 mission, testing the first lunar module in the Earth orbit.

-April 4: The second Saturn-5 rocket launched an unmanned Apollo-6 spacecraft.
+April 4: The second Saturn-5 rocket launches an unpiloted Apollo-6 spacecraft on the Earth-orbiting test mission.

-August: In the wake of the Soviet Zond flights, and due to the delays with the development of the lunar module (scheduled to fly during the Apollo-8 mission in the Earth orbit), NASA considered instead to send the Apollo-8 spacecraft on a mission around the Moon (a circumlunar mission).
-The flight test of the lunar module in the Earth orbit would be then deferred to the Apollo-9 mission.
+August: In the wake of the Soviet Zond (L1) flights, and due to the delays with the development of the LM-3 lunar module (originally scheduled to fly during the Apollo-8 mission in the Earth's orbit), NASA considers sending the Apollo-8 spacecraft into the lunar orbit.
+The flight test of the lunar module in the Earth's orbit would be then deferred to the Apollo-9 mission.
 (140)

 Nov.
-12: In the wake of the Apollo-7 success, NASA publicly disclosed its decision to send the Apollo-8 spacecraft on a circumlunar mission in December 1968.
+12: In the wake of the Apollo-7 success, NASA publicly discloses its decision to send the Apollo-8 spacecraft on a circumlunar mission in December 1968.
 (139)

 Dec.
-21-27: Apollo-8 with the crew of three completes the world's first manned mission around the Moon.
+21-27: Apollo-8 with the crew of three completes the world's first manned mission in the orbit of the Moon.

 Jan.
 14-18: The Soyuz-4 and 5 spacecraft docked in the Earth orbit.
 Two cosmonauts transfer from one craft to another during the EVA.